Graduate Admission Criteria

 To apply for graduate admission, please go to Physical Therapy Centralized Application Service: www.ptcas.org

-NOTE: We anticipate very few if any seats will be available for this application cycle (Fall 2016 matriculation) for second degree (graduate) students.
+NOTE: We will not be participating in PTCAS for this application cycle (Fall 2017 matriculation) for second degree (graduate) students as our program is at capacity.